Exploring latent aesthetics through generative and emergent infrastructures, choreographies and narrations.

 Lukas Truniger is a new media and sound artist.
-His work is driven by the intangible, the invisible, the inaudible and the complex in nature – such as emergence and biological interactions – and in society in the form of language, (artificial) intelligence, and human infrastructure.
-To explore their inherent aesthetics, he uses hijacked tools and everyday objects to create singular experiences challenging the modalities of perception, pinpointing unseen connections of artificial intelligence, natural and social systems.
-These explorations can take the form of multimedia installations, sculptural objects, performances and the creation of new musical instruments.
+His work is driven by the intangible, the invisible, the inaudible and the complex in nature as well as in society.
+He creates singular experiences challenging the modalities of perception, pinpointing unseen connections of artificial, natural and social systems to further blur their supposed separation.
+He appropriates the mimetic character of technology to shape speculative representations of transitory aspects of our being.
+These explorations can take the form of multimedia installations, artistic infrastructures, performances and the creation of new musical instruments.

 Born in Zürich (CH), he lives and works in Lille in northern France.
 He obtained a music degree from the Institute for music and media (IMM) in Düsseldorf (D) and a post gradual diploma in fine arts from Le Fresnoy – studio national des arts contemporains in Tourcoing (F).